Gana797/Coffee-sales-dashboard-excel-analytics-project/README.md

 The dataset includes the following fields:

 Field	Description
-Order ID	Unique ID assigned to each transaction
+Order ID-Unique ID assigned to each transaction

-Order Date	Date the coffee order was placed
+Order Date-Date the coffee order was placed

-Ship Date	Date the order was delivered
+Ship Date-Date the order was delivered

-Product Category	Type of coffee product (Espresso, Latte, etc.)
+Product Category-Type of coffee product (Espresso, Latte, etc.)

-Product	Specific product name
+Product-Specific product name

-Sales	Total value of the sale
+Sales-Total value of the sale

-Quantity	Number of units ordered
+Quantity-Number of units ordered

-Discount	Discount applied on the order
+Discount-Discount applied on the order

-Profit	Profit gained from the order
+Profit-Profit gained from the order

-Shipping Cost	Delivery charge associated with the order Region	Geographic region of delivery
+Shipping Cost-Delivery charge associated with the order

+Region-Geographic region of delivery

-Customer ID	Unique customer identifier
+Customer ID-Unique customer identifier

-Customer Name	Full name of the customer
+Customer Name-Full name of the customer

-Months	Month extracted from the order date
+Months-Month extracted from the order date

 -->Using Excel, the following steps were performed to create a business-ready dashboard: